 Certificate programs are administered by the graduate school and are intended for matriculated, degree-seeking students in graduate programs or for non-degree-seeking students at UNC-Chapel Hill whose objective is the development of specialization in the field of the certificate program.
 These programs signify accomplishment, specialization, and achievement.
 Certificates have a formal application process, require students to take additional courses (beyond the minimum required by the program), and are noted in the recipient’s transcript.
 The following two certificates are most relevant to Carolina Planning students, though a number of others are offered at UNC.

 Natural Hazards Resilience Certificate

 These certificate courses train researchers and practitioners who can help the public, non-profit, and private sectors become more resilient in the face of natural hazards and disasters and adapt to the effects of a changing climate.

 To apply to this certificate, students must be admitted into a graduate program, preferably at UNC-Chapel Hill.
 This certificate program is hosted by the Department of City and Regional Planning, but it is designed for students from a range of academic disciplines, such as public policy, geography, climate science, and engineering.

-Planning for Natural Hazards and Climate Change Adaptation
+Planning for Natural Hazards and Climate Risk (3 credits)

 Natural Hazards Speakers Series (1 credit)